 As a reminder, the CASS™ 2006-2007 (Cycle K) version of the AMS API Product ceased to function effective August 1, 2007.

 The CASS™ certification process is designed in cooperation with the mailing industry to improve the accuracy of postal codes, i.e., Five-Digit ZIP Code®, ZIP + 4®, delivery point (DPCs), and carrier route codes that appear on mailpieces.

 The DPV® Product identifies whether a ZIP + 4® coded address is currently represented in the USPS® delivery file as a known address record.
 It also allows users to confirm known USPS addresses, as well as, identify potential addressing issues that may hinder delivery.

 The eLOT product allows mailers the ability to sort their mailings in approximate carrier-casing sequence.

-To obtain order forms or more information about AMS API, contact the National Customer Support Center at 877-640-0724
+To obtain order forms or more information about AMS API, contact the Addressing and Geospatial Technology office at 877-640-0724